Properties of a Native Wild Cherry Blossom Tree

 If planted in dry weather, trees should be watered regularly to ensure growth.
 We would also recommend watering id the first Summer after planting is a dry and hot Summer.

-Ideally, trees should be staked and secured with a super soft tree tie to give them added protection from the wind.
+Ideally, trees should be staked and secured with a Timber Stake and Tree Tie Combo to give them added protection from the wind.
 Be mindful to plant cherry blossom trees in higher ground where they are not as susceptible to frost.
 Frost could damager the flower buds in Spring which would hinder the production of cherry fruits later in the Summer.
 Also note that cherry fruits begin to appear usually around year 4 after planting and you will most likely not achieve fruit in the first few years after planting.